sabeerj31/Computer-Use-AI-Agent/README.md

 Special thanks to **Kaggle** for hosting the **5-Day AI Agents Intensive Course**.
 The concepts covered—ADK, multi-agent patterns, MCP tools, and live agent orchestration—were instrumental in building this project.

-Without that program, VisionDesk would not have been possible.
+Without that program, this project would not have been possible.

 ---